 What is Racing's Occupational Health Service?

-Do you need one week or more off work due to sickness?
+Are you struggling with a health issue at work or have you been signed off work?
 Racing's Occupational Health Service gives you the opportunity to undergo a healthcare assessment with an occupational health expert.

 The occupational health expert will talk to you about your health, assess your circumstances and come up with a Return To Work Plan to help you get back into work.